vin-blanc-le-guide-la-cave-éclairée

 Alcoholic fermentation

-Once the pressing is completed, it is time for the alcoholic fermentation.Under the action of yeasts (microscopic fungi) naturally present or added by the winemaker, the sugars are then transformed into alcohol: this is the moment when grape juice becomes wine!
+Once the pressing is completed, it is time for the alcoholic fermentation stage.
+Under the action of yeasts (microscopic fungi) naturally present or added by the winemaker, the sugars are then transformed into alcohol: this is the moment when grape juice becomes wine.

-Aging & malolactic fermentation
+Aging and malolactic fermentation

-Following alcoholic fermentation, it is time to impose a resting period on the wine, allowing it to stabilize, to develop its aromas and sometimes to acquire new ones.
+Following alcoholic fermentation, it is time to impose a resting period on the wine, allowing it to stabilize, develop its aromas and sometimes to acquire new ones.

-Indeed, while the aging of a white wine can take place in stainless steel tanks, which do not impart additional aromas to the wine, it can also be carried out in oak barrels, thus imparting spicy notes (vanilla, clove, pepper, cinnamon, etc.) as well as a denser texture to the wine thanks to prolonged contact with oxygen.
+Indeed, while the aging of a white wine can take place in stainless steel tanks, which do not impart additional aromas to the wine, it can also be carried out in oak barrels, thus imparting spicy notes (vanilla, clove, pepper, cinnamon, etc.) as well as a denser texture in the wine thanks to prolonged contact with oxygen.

-Another type of fermentation can also take place during aging.The winemaker can indeed choose whether or not to initiate malolactic fermentation (MLF).
+Another type of fermentation can also take place during aging.
+The winemaker can indeed choose whether or not to trigger the malolactic fermentation (MLF).

-Racking, filtering and bottling
+Racking, filtering, and bottling

 Bottling the wine